X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Formalism

 \subsection{Equation of State}

-We have employed three EoSs, namely APR~\cite{Gusakov_2005,Schneider_2019,PhysRevC.58.1804}, FPS~\cite{Flowers:1976ux}, and SLY~\cite{Broderick_2000} EoSs are considered to study the behavior of the interiors of NSs.
-Akmal-Pandharipande-Ravenhall (APR) describes the interaction potential by isospin asymmetry and baryon density.
-This EoS depicts the phase transition from less-density to higher-density.
+We have employed three EoSs, namely APR~\cite{Gusakov_2005,PhysRevC.100.025803,PhysRevC.58.1804}, FPS~\cite{Flowers:1976ux}, and SLY~\cite{Broderick_2000} EoSs to study the thermodynamic behavior of the interiors of NSs.
+The Akmal-Pandharipande-Ravenhall (APR) EoSs describe the interaction potential by isospin asymmetry and baryon density.
+This EoS depicts the transition from the lower-density phase to the higher-density phase.
 In principle, it has also been observed that phase transition speeds up the shrink rate of NSs.
 The FPS EoS shows a unified description of the liquid core and inner crust of the NSs.
 In FPS EoSs, the liquid-crust core transition usually takes place at density $\rho_ {edge}$ = $1.6 \times 10^{14}$ gm/cm$^{3}$.
 All the existing phase transitions are first-order, with relative density jumps less than $1\%$.
-If we consider different nuclear Hamiltonian, FPS EoS is considered the most suitable than any other.
-The SLY EoS is based on the SLY effective nuclear interaction model in which the nuclei present in the ground state remain spherical down towards the bottom edge of the inner crust of NSs.
-In these EoSs, the transition towards the ionized matter plasma happens at the density $\rho=1.3\times 10^{14}$ gm/cm$^{3}$.
-The above EoSs in detail are described in our previous work~\cite{Yadav:2022yqa}
+Considering different nuclear Hamiltonian, FPS EoS is more suitable than any other EoS.
+The SLY EoS is based on the effective nuclear interaction model in which the nuclei in the ground state remain spherically downward towards the bottom edge of the inner crust of NSs.
+In this EoS, the transition towards the ionized matter plasma happens at the density $\rho=1.3\times 10^{14}$ gm/cm$^{3}$.
+The above EoSs in detail are described in our previous work~\cite{yadav2024thermal}.

+{The maximum mass for the three EoS is obtained using~\cite{bocquet1995rotating,10.1093/mnras/stu2706} (corresponding to the ratio of the magnetic and fluid pressure close to unity) is shown in Table I. We have also tabulated the radius of the compact object for the three EoS for a mass of 1.4 $M_{\odot}$.